openssl/openssl/doc/designs/quic-design/rx-depacketizer.md

 interact with:

 -   [ACK manager]
 -   Handshake manager, which is currently unspecified.
-In the [overview], it's called the "TLS Handshake Record Layer", but that may need some wrapping to fit the purpose of a Handshake manager.
+It's assumed that this will wrap around what is called the "TLS Handshake Record Layer", in the [overview]
 -   Session manager, which is currently unspecified for QUIC, but may very well be the existing `SSL_SESSION` functionality, extended to fit QUIC purposes.